Getting Started

 Yes, let’s start by giving you some information about the structure and working principle of LCD.

-LCD stands for Liquid Crystal Display (Liquid Crystal Display).
-Basically, it is an imaging unit that uses liquid crystals to create an image.
+LCD stands for Liquid Crystal Display.
+It is a type of display unit that uses liquid crystals to create images.

 LCD Working Structure, Robotik Sistem